 But in terms of child custody, an affair could still have an effect in most states so long as it has a bearing on the best interests of the children.
 In cases where an affair can be pointed to as having a negative impact on the children and their custody or parenting time with either parent, an affair could still be looked at for a custody and parenting time determination.

 Thus, parties who think an affair will have no effect whatsoever are really missing the mark.
-It is true that many judges will give little weight to an affair (even in states allow it to be considered).
+It is true that many judges will give little weight to an affair (even in states that allow it to be considered).
 At the same time, an affair is not completely irrelevant in every case at the same time.
 In some cases, an affair can ultimately impact the result of the case.
 This is especially true where the affair had a financial impact on the marital estate.

 If you are going through a divorce and are concerned about fault, Stange Law Firm, PC can help.
 You can call us at 1-855-805-0595.